Arxhine/CAEN-InventoryGUI/README.md

 Runs on Python and Javascript, compatible with Windows.

 # Setup (Windows)
-1. Download the InventoryGUI_exe.zip file from the releases tab or within the repo
+1. Download the InventoryGUI_exe.zip file from within the repo
 2. Extract the files to a folder and run inventoryGUI.exe
 3. Done